website counter

 -history and stuff

-Growing up in this beautiful village, I was always curious about its past—who lived here before us, and what stories were left behind?
-From ancient origins and legendary figures to local battles and eerie encounters, Montacute is rich with history.
+Growing up in this beautiful village, I was always curious about the people who lived here before us and the stories they left behind.
+With its ancient origins, medieval mysteries, and local battles, Montacute's history is extraordinary.

-At the heart of the village lies Montacute House, a masterpiece of Elizabethan architecture, now preserved by the National Trust.
-But the hill that looms over the village holds echoes of a more distant era.
-Once crowned by Montacute Castle, the hill is now topped by a tower, and locals speak of a secret passage leading from there into the village.
+At the heart of the village is Montacute House, a masterpiece of Elizabethan architecture and the first National Trust property to be opened to the public.
+Overlooking the village is St Catherine's Hill, a site occupied and visited for over a thousand years.
+Once crowned by a Norman Castle, it's now topped by an imposing hamstone tower, and locals speak of a secret passage leading from there into the village.

-Scroll down to uncover moments from Montacute’s past—a local hero who overcame adversity to compose music and poetry, and another who strove to lift the village’s inhabitants from poverty.
-Darker tales also emerge, from the brutal punishment of a highwayman to the sad fate of a 16th-century Montacute martyr—was he really attacked by frogs?
+Scroll down to uncover snippets from Montacute’s past—a local hero who strove to lift villagers from poverty, another who overcame adversity to compose music and poetry, and darker tales too, from the brutal punishment of a highwayman to the sad fate of a 16th-century Montacute martyr—was he really attacked by frogs?

 A bit about Montacute